 This is first in a series On December 1, 2018, then U.S. President Donald Trump was heading to a private dinner with Chinese President Xi Jinping at the G20 summit in Buenos Aires.
 At the same moment, Canadian officials, acting at the request of the U.S. Justice […]

 Alliott Group, the world’s sixth largest multidisciplinary alliance of professional services firms, has expanded its reach to China’s legal market.
-The appointment of Top 25 law firm Chance Bridge Partners in Beijing continues the alliance’s recent growth in the Asia Pacific (APAC) region which has included […]
+The appointment of Top 25 law firm Chance Bridge Partners in Beijing continues the alliance’s growth in the APAC region.
+Which includes expansion into Bangladesh (Old […]